jamesmorgan/devicecast/README.md

 #### TODO

 _Future_
+* Allow general discovery mode where every device is logged out e.g. [-d]
 * Allow casting to Chromecast
 * Allow casting to Chromecast Audio
-* Allow streaming over microphone over speakers (very doable but is a required feature)
+* Allow streaming over microphone over speakers (very doable but is a required feature?)
-* Allow general discovery mode where every device is logged out e.g. [-d]
 * Ability to 'Refresh Devices'
 * Allow casting to Sonos speakers
 * Allow casting to Ruko